stfc/PSyclone/doc/user_guide/transformations.rst

 ===============

-As discussed in the previous section, transformations can be applied to PSyclone's internal representation (PSyIR) to modify it.
-Typically transformations will be used to optimise the Algorithm, PSy and/or Kernel layer(s) for a particular architecture, however transformations could be added for other reasons, such as to aid debugging or for performance monitoring.
+As discussed in the previous section, transformations can be applied to the PSyIR to modify it.
+Typically transformations will be used to optimise the provided source file, or the PSy and/or Kernel layer(s) in the PSyKAl DSLs, for a particular architecture.
+However, transformations could be added for other reasons, such as to aid debugging or for performance monitoring.